AleoNet/snarkOS/.devnet/README.md

   - Custom TCP - Port 4133 - 0.0.0.0/0
   - Custom TCP - Port 5000 - 0.0.0.0/0

-Be sure the give the EC2 instances a name tag, i.e. `testnet3`.
+Be sure the give the EC2 instances a name tag, i.e. `devnet`.

 Make sure you set the correct SSH `.pem` and have the `.pem` in your `~/.ssh` directory.